 » Do you have an itchy or sore spot on your scalp?
 Spray some aloe juice on your scalp to repair and restore the skin.
 Its antibacterial and anti-fungal properties help prevent dandruff, while its anti-inflammatory properties help soothe the scalp, preventing dryness and itchiness.

 Below is a video showing you how to make your own Aloe Vera juice for your hair regimen.
-I make mine the same exact way as in this video, except for the fact that I like my Aloe Vera juice in its purest form, straight, no mixer.
+I make mine the same exact way as in this video, because I like my Aloe Vera juice in its purest form, straight, no mixer.
 Aloe Vera is pretty watery, so I don’t add any water to the Aloe Vera gel and it blends very well with no additional liquid.
-After blending I strain the juice and sometimes add a few drops of lavender or peppermint essential oil for fragrance.
+After blending I strain the juice through a fine mesh cloth and sometimes add a few drops of lavender or peppermint essential oil for fragrance.
 I normally preserve my homemade Aloe Vera juice in the fridge for longer shelf life or in the freezer for the juice to last even longer, up to a couple of weeks.

-♦ This will look like sticky gel-like chunks.
+¤ This will look like sticky gel-like chunks.
 Blend until all gel turns to all liquid and strain into a container of choice.
+You can also add in some rose water or your favourite essential oil.

 Aloe Vera juice is a natural ingredient that brings with it a treasure trove of benefits whether you choose to ingest it or use topically for your skin or hair.
 However, my favourite uses for Aloe Vera juice are for my natural hair-care regimen.
 My scalp is very sensitive and prone to dandruff and so far Aloe Vera juice has been my main ally to rid my scalp of bacteria, fungus, and irritation.
 I add it to my regular shampoo and use it as often as I can.
 This soothes my scalp, moisturizes my hair and keeps it strong.
 My go-to uses for my homemade Aloe Vera juice are as a pre-shampoo treatment and everyday hair moisturizing mist.